rotemyohanan/time-machine/Spring/annotations.md

     <context:component-scan base-package="com.howtodoinjava.demo.controller" />

 The context:component-scan element requires a base-package attribute, which, as its name suggests, specifies a starting point for a recursive component search.

+Emphasises:
+ > Always use these annotations over concrete classes; not over interfaces.